ROCm/hipSPARSE/docs/basics.rst

 The following describes supported matrix storage formats.

 .. note::
     The different storage formats support indexing from a base of 0 or 1 as described in :ref:`index_base`.
-To ensure proper performance, specify the indexing base used in your code.

 COO storage format
 ------------------